When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 “(Risk Management VP for Westgate) Jeff Sherman did a tremendous job, the day following all the league suspensions and the cancellation of the NCAA Tournament, of just trying to find events across the world that we could book,” Kornegay said.
 “But it seemed like every time we added an event, we lost two.
 In our eyes, it just wasn’t making sense to remain open and offer the menu that’s available at this time.”

 Adding to the call to close both sportsbooks and mobile apps included the Wynn Resorts and CG Technology, who control several sportsbooks in Las Vegas.
-CG is currently being bought out by William Hill, so the shutdown could be the last Vegas bettors see of the company.
+CG is currently being bought out by Caesars Sportsbook, so the shutdown could be the last Vegas bettors see of the company.

 But for Kornegay and the Westgate, the amount of manpower needed to reopen betting meant bringing in several departments and tens of employees.
 In the end, he decided the risk is not worth the result.